Budgeting for university

 It's important to be able to access money while studying as an international student.

 Most banks in the UK offer a student account and the services they provide are very similar.
-However, it is still important to research the different accounts available to find one that best suits your needs.
+However, it's still important to research the different accounts available to find one that best suits your needs.

 A number of high street banks in the UK offer an account specifically for international students.
-The British Bankers' Association has a helpful guide on opening a bank account for international students.
+UKCISA, the UK Council for International Student Affairs, has useful information on opening a bank account.

 Some of the general costs include: